-We invite you and other members from your community to take on hosting a Nature Play Day in your area.
-Please use any of the resources in this packet to host a fun-filled day focused on children having fun and playing outdoors.
+We invite you and other members of your community to take on hosting a Nature Play Day in your area.
+Please use any of the resources in this packet to host a fun-filled day focused on children and youth having fun, connecting and playing outdoors.